 Adaptable to a broad set of problem types?
 There are many different approaches under the category 'machine learning' ranging from extensions of Bayesian statistics to Deep Learning and Neural Networks.
 If an integrated system can identify which of these approaches is appropriate to a particular task and provision models trained for it without human selection, than it dramatically increases the set of use-cases for intelligent systems and the scalability of the business processes they support.

-To summarize, Machine Intelligence is the transcendence of siloed 'analytical activities' and integration of intelligent, automated techniques into the core of enterprise processes.
+To summarize, Artificial Intelligence is the transcendence of siloed 'analytical activities' and integration of intelligent, automated techniques into the core of enterprise processes.
 No longer a technique, something on the way to an arbitrarily scalable colleague.

 Often, you will not be able to directly observe 'machine intelligence taking place.'
 Rather, you will notice improvements in precision, scalability, and adaptability on a given (set of) task(s) that are full stop not possible using traditional data science or expert system approaches.

-The more specific, and answerable, form of this question is 'from what are you trying to distinguish Machine Intelligence?'There are two main concrete versions of this: 'How do I know you're not just a team of humans doing the analysis and piping out the results through a software interface, like a twenty-first century Mechanical Turk?'
+The more specific, and answerable, form of this question is 'from what are you trying to distinguish Artificial Intelligence?'There are two main concrete versions of this: 'How do I know you're not just a team of humans doing the analysis and piping out the results through a software interface, like a twenty-first century Mechanical Turk?'
 Or 'I accept that this is a fully automated approach, but how do I distinguish an 'intelligent' approach from 'dumb' software?

 The answers to each concrete version are actually remarkably similar: Could a single or small team of humans, or a rule-based automated system, come up with results that take into account such a breadth of data, perform its analysis so often/for so many individual cases, or give predictions with such precision?
-If the answer is no, yet the results exist, then its likely they got there due to a Machine Intelligence.
+If the answer is no, yet the results exist, then its likely they got there due to an Artificial Intelligence.

 Of course, for Machine Learning researchers and some elite engineers, they could just ask to see the code.
 But that's a bit like asking 'how do I know I'm interacting with gravity?' and getting the response 'go do a physics degree and work out the calculations.'
 For the non-specialist, these questions are more about trusting the recommendations coming out of the system than about understanding the techniques.
-Thus, the best method is to come up with a list of what allows your organization to trust the recommendations any other human or software approach might make, then when you discover that a broader set of these metrics are more fully satisfied by a new system, that is the best inferential evidence you will have that Machine Intelligence is at work.
+Thus, the best method is to come up with a list of what allows your organization to trust the recommendations any other human or software approach might make, then when you discover that a broader set of these metrics are more fully satisfied by a new system, that is the best inferential evidence you will have that Artificial Intelligence is at work.

-MI capabilities fall into three broad categories: make dumb processes interactive and adaptable, replace manual, bespoke processes with ones that scale, and transform directional analyses which miss key mechanisms and opportunities into precise techniques which more comprehensively identify value.
+AI capabilities fall into three broad categories: make dumb processes interactive and adaptable, replace manual, bespoke processes with ones that scale, and transform directional analyses which miss key mechanisms and opportunities into precise techniques which more comprehensively identify value.

 In most organizations, there is a tension between high-touch processes which entail a deep understanding of a client's challenges, needs, and options that are very expensive to deploy and traditional automated systems which allow many users to perform some tasks and interactions, but only within the very narrow boundaries of these systems and based on superficial knowledge of the user or client.

-Machine Intelligence drastically reduces, and in a few specific cases eliminates, this trade-off.
+Artificial Intelligence drastically reduces, and in a few specific cases eliminates, this trade-off.
 Because the software lives on servers in the cloud, it is always available and can be replicated endlessly and at low cost to provide service to as many users as are logged on to interact with it.
-Because Machine Intelligent systems can respond to and in natural languages, users can pose questions as they would to a colleague and receive easily understandable answers.
-Since the machine-learning models powering operations and analyses learn patterns directly from the data, and not from a set of rules, Machine Intelligent processes adapt as conditions change.
-Drawing on a depth and breadth of data that would be literally impossible for a human analyst with traditional statistical tools to review, Machine Intelligence produces findings that are far more precise and comprehensive than any alternative approach.
+Because Artificial Intelligent systems can respond to and in natural languages, users can pose questions as they would to a colleague and receive easily understandable answers.
+Since the machine-learning models powering operations and analyses learn patterns directly from the data, and not from a set of rules, Artificial Intelligent processes adapt as conditions change.
+Drawing on a depth and breadth of data that would be literally impossible for a human analyst with traditional statistical tools to review, Artificial Intelligence produces findings that are far more precise and comprehensive than any alternative approach.

 First, accept that you have an analytical and/or operational problem.
 Second, have a method for collecting all irreplaceable internal data relevant to your problem.
 Lastly, be ready to commit financially and organizationally to transform key functions into data-driven, cybernetic networks.

 Integrating Machine Intelligence into your business requires commitment, thoughtfulness, and vision.
 Even with our standardized products, its not as simple as purchasing a license and pressing play.
-What will become of the personnel and approaches which previously performed the functions for which Machine Intelligence is being brought in?
+What will become of the personnel and approaches which previously performed the functions for which Artificial Intelligence is being brought in?
 On what data will the machine-learning models train?
 How will users be on-boarded and prepared to succeed in the new environment?
 Answers to all these questions do not need to exist when you begin down this path, but they should have at least been posed.

 The most basic problem is the one of data.
-Machine Intelligence rests on access to relevant data on which to train.
+Artificial Intelligence rests on access to relevant data on which to train.
 Every day, new techniques reduce the number of examples of a given metric necessary to make a defensible prediction and offer more sophisticated ways to deal with missing or messy data.
 But if you want to take account of the size of the bedrooms in a given apartment or the price of gasoline in a given neighborhood, you will need data on that.

 Lastly, just like in any business, personnel decisions should proceed from an understanding of the roles that need to be filled and the competencies needed to excel in them.
-Some roles and competencies will change, including being entirely replaced or becoming necessary for the first time, as a result of working with Machine Intelligence.
+Some roles and competencies will change, including being entirely replaced or becoming necessary for the first time, as a result of working with Artificial Intelligence.
 Assessing what will change, how, and what steps your organization should take to successfully make the transition is key to a successful Machine Intelligence roll-out.

 Reach out to us at email@example.com with a short primer (just a few notes is fine) on your challenges and business objectives.
-Here is an infographic on our conventional engagement cycle.Together, we can discover the additional data, appropriate MI product stack, and process re-engineering necessary to meet your goals.
+Here is an infographic on our conventional engagement cycle.Together, we can discover if Spindle or any of our APIs are right for you.